A Very British Coup (TV series): Plot

-Harry Perkins, an unassuming, working class, very left-wing Leader of the Labour Party and Member of Parliament for Sheffield Central, becomes Prime Minister in March 1991 after his party wins a landslide majority in that year's general election, defeating the incumbent Conservative government beleagured by a banking sector crisis.
+Harry Perkins, an unassuming, working class, very left-wing Leader of the Labour Party and Member of Parliament for Sheffield Central, becomes Prime Minister in March 1991 after his party wins a landslide majority in that year's general election, defeating the incumbent Conservative government beleaguered by a banking sector crisis.
 The priorities of the Perkins Government include dissolving all newspaper monopolies, withdrawal from NATO, removing all American military bases on UK soil, unilateral nuclear disarmament, and true open government.
 Newspaper magnate Sir George Fison, with allies within British political and Civil Service circles, moves immediately to discredit him, with the United States the key, but covert, conspirator.
 The most effective of the Prime Minister's domestic enemies is the aristocratic Sir Percy Browne, Head of MI5, whose ancestors "unto the Middle Ages" have exercised subtle power behind the scenes.
 However, Perkins finds support in Joan Cook, his Home Secretary; Fred Thompson, his Press Secretary; Inspector Page, his police bodyguard; and Sir Montague Kowalski, the Chief Scientific Adviser to the Ministry of Defence.

 Marcus Morgan, the US Secretary of State, visits London to try to persuade Perkins of his country's need of a nuclear deterrent, suggesting that American financial assistance in repairing the British economy is conditional upon the abandonment of his defence policies.
 However, as Perkins undiplomatically rejects his pleas, asserting that his government has a mandate to enact said policies, severe financial pressure is applied to Britain in retaliation for his actions.
-The government turns to the International Monetary Fund (IMF), which agrees to help, but only on condition that expenditure be cut by £10,000,000,000, which would force Perkins to abandon most of his spending commitments.
+The government turns to the International Monetary Fund (IMF), which agrees to help, but only on condition that expenditure be cut by £10 billion, which would force Perkins to abandon most of his spending commitments.
 While the IMF offer is being debated in Cabinet, Perkins receives a call from his Foreign Secretary Tom Newsome, who has been having meetings in Sweden, and is able to announce that the International State Bank of Moscow has agreed to lend the money without preconditions.
 In retaliation, Newsome's affair with Maureen Jackson, a member of the Hampstead Labour Party, is reported by Fison's newspapers, alleging that she posed a security risk owing to spurious IRA connections.
 Newsome is forced to resign from the Cabinet and his wife commits suicide after being harassed by journalists.
-During Annette's funeral, Thompson, fearing a smear campaign against the Perkins ministry, asks Perkins if rumours about him being a homosexual are true; Perkins denies the accusation, stating that he had a brief relationship years earlier with a woman who later married someone else, and who had corresponded with him after he became Prime Minister.
+During Annette's funeral, Thompson, fearing a smear campaign against the Perkins ministry, asks Perkins if rumours about him being a homosexual are true; Perkins patiently denies the accusation, stating that he had a brief relationship years earlier with a woman who later married someone else, and who had corresponded with him after he became prime minister.